 From American Foundation for Suicide Prevention:

-There’s no single cause for suicide.
 We all have mental health, just like we all have physical health, and we need to take care of both.
-Conditions like depression, anxiety and substance use problems, especially when unaddressed, increase risk for suicide.
+Conditions like depression, anxiety and substance abuse, especially when unaddressed, increase risk for suicide.
 Most people who actively manage their mental health conditions lead fulfilling lives.

 So have your buddy’s back.
 Trust your gut.
-If you’re worried, it’s okay to have a brave conversation and ask them directly about suicide.
-We know through research that asking won’t put the idea in their head, or push them to act on it.
-In most cases, they’ll feel relieved that someone cares enough to bring it up.
+If you’re worried, it’s okay to let them know you care.
+Talk to them and ask them directly about suicide.
+We know through research that asking about suicidal thoughts won’t put someone at greater risk.
+In most cases, they’ll feel relieved that someone cares enough to show concern.

 So learn the common risk factors and warning signs for suicide, so you know them when you see them.
-Encourage your friends to store their guns safely and securely, locked and unloaded.
-During a crisis, help them remove firearms from the home to prevent access by a person struggling with their mental health is also an option.
+Encourage storing guns securely, locked and unloaded.
+Temporarily removing firearms from the home to prevent access by a person struggling with their mental health is also an option.
 Help the person get the support they need — when they need it.

-Remember: those who don’t have immediate access to a means of killing themselves don’t simply find another way.
+Remember: those who don’t have easy access to a lethal method will not seek a substitute method of self-harm.
 Most live through it and regain their usual ways of coping.
-Removing access to firearms and all other lethal means allows time for both the moment of intense suicidal crisis to pass, and for someone to intervene with potentially lifesaving mental health support and resources.
+Preventing access to firearms and other lethal means allows time for both the moment of intense suicidal crisis to pass, and for someone to intervene with potentially lifesaving mental health support and resources.

 AFSP & NSSF Firearms and Suicide Prevention brochure